 - 1. From the Enterprise Decision Support home page, in the Cost Accounting section, click Modify a cost model or Create a cost model. - 2.
 Under the Methods section, click Define markup group definitions. - 3.
-Click the Cost item markup tab.

-TIP: If no cost items display, it means that you need to create or select a version of the markup for the cost model.
-Click the "here" link in the information message under the tab, and continue with step 6 below.

-- 4. To show or hide inactive definitions in the table, click the Show only active definitions check box at the top of the page.
-If you unselect the check box, the table displays the inactive definitions shaded in yellow.
-Only active definitions include a check mark in the Active column. - 5.
-To create or select/modify an existing markup group definition table version to assign to this cost model, above the table, click the gear icon ? next to Version. - 6.
-In the Modify a cost model dialog, from the Markup drop-down, do one of the following, and click Save: - To create a new version of the markup group definition table, click Create new version. - To assign an existing version of the markup group definition table, select the version from the list.
+Click the Cost item markup tab. - 4.
+If there is not an existing markup group definition table version assigned to this cost model, the table will be empty. - a.
+Click the link in the "Create or select a version here" text within the table. - b.
+In the Modify a cost model dialog, from the Cost method exclusion drop-down, do one of the following and click Save: - To create a new version of the cost method exclusions table, select Create new version. - To assign an existing version of the cost method exclusions table, select the version from the list. - 5.
+If there is an existing markup group definition table version assigned to this cost model and you would like to modify it: - a.
+Click the link in the cost model's name in the table's header. - b.
+In the Modify a cost model dialog, from the Cost method exclusion drop-down, do one of the following and click Save: - To create a new version of the cost method exclusions table, select Create new version. - To assign an existing version of the cost method exclusions table, select the version from the list.

-NOTE: Steps 5-6 are optional.
+NOTE: Steps 4-5 are optional.
 As part of the initial set up of the cost model, the version has likely already been created or selected.
 This step simply provides you a quick and easy way to select another version to use or create a new one from scratch, if needed.